buddhiW/AI_travel_assistant/README.md

-# Same application in three ways: An AI travel assistant
+# An AI travel assistant: Same application in three ways

 This project serves as an investigation of multiple methodologies for implementing an AI assistant.
 This assistant provides useful answers to travel-related queries.